post-duif/integration-listmonk-wordpress-plugin/README.md

 ## Requirements
-- A website running the latest version of WordPress
+- A website running the latest version of WordPress;
-- A listmonk server accessible over HTTPS; (tested up to listmonk v3.0.0).
+- A listmonk server accessible over HTTPS; (tested up to listmonk v3.0.0);
 - For using this plugin with a form that people can fill in to subscribe to your mailing list, you should have the free WPForms plugin installed and choose their standard newsletter form.
-Input that form ID in the settings page of this plugin
+Input that form ID in the settings page of this plugin;
 - For using this plugin to let customers subscribe to your mailing list during WooCommerce checkout, you need to use the old WooCommerce checkout.
 WooCommerce block based checkout is not yet supported.

 ## What about privacy?